openMSX User's Manual

 in the console to put the specified gzipped disk image SDSNAT1C.DSK.gz in drive A, with both IPS patches applied.

 The DirAsDsk feature permits you to use a directory on your host computer's file system as a disk image for your emulated MSX.
 Note that this has nothing to do with harddisk emulation.
 It simply creates a virtual disk structure in memory from the files that are in the directory that you specified as if it were a disk image.
-So:
+So, on the command line:

 openmsx -diska .